Contras: Atrocities

 The CIA officer in charge of the covert war, Duane "Dewey" Clarridge, admitted to the House Intelligence Committee staff in a secret briefing in 1984 that the Contras were routinely murdering "civilians and Sandinista officials in the provinces, as well as heads of cooperatives, nurses, doctors and judges".
 But he claimed that this did not violate President Reagan's executive order prohibiting assassinations because the agency defined it as just 'killing'.
 "After all, this is war—a paramilitary operation", Clarridge said in conclusion.
 Edgar Chamorro explained the rationale behind this to a U.S. reporter.
 "Sometimes terror is very productive.
 This is the policy, to keep putting pressure until the people cry 'uncle.
 The CIA manual for the Contras, Tayacan, states that the Contras should gather the local population for a public tribunal to "shame, ridicule and humiliate" Sandinista officials to "reduce their influence".
 It also recommends gathering the local population to witness and take part in public executions.
 These types of activities continued throughout the war.

 In April 1987, an American aid worker named Benjamin Linder was killed by Contras.
 After the signing of the Central American Peace Accord in August 1987, the year war related deaths and economic destruction reached its peak, the Contras eventually entered negotiations with the Sandinista government (1988), and the war began to deescalate.

-By 1989 the U.S.-backed Contra war and economic isolation had inflicted severe economic suffering on Nicaraguans.
-The U.S. government knew that the Nicaraguans had been exhausted from the war, which had cost 30,865 lives, and that voters usually vote the incumbents out during economic decline.
-By the late 1980s Nicaragua's internal conditions had changed so radically that the U.S. approach to the 1990 elections differed greatly from 1984.
+By 1989 the war and economic isolation had inflicted severe economic suffering on Nicaraguans.
+Nicaraguans had been exhausted from the war, which had cost 30,865 lives.
+By the late 1980s Nicaragua's internal conditions had changed radically.
 A united opposition of 14 political parties organized into the National Opposition Union (Unión Nacional Oppositora, UNO) with the support of the United States National Endowment for Democracy.
 UNO presidential nominee Violeta Chamorro was received by President George H. W. Bush at the White House.

 The Contra war escalated over the year before the election.
 The U.S. promised to end the economic embargo should Chamorro win.